optiver/vulcan-py/README.md

   -h, --help  show this help message and exit
 ```

-`develop` is a convienence tool intended to replicate the effects of `pip install -e .` when developing an
+`develop` is a convenience tool intended to replicate the effects of `pip install -e .` when developing an
 application, as that command was [removed in pep 517](https://www.python.org/dev/peps/pep-0517/#get-requires-for-build-sdist).

 If you did not previously use `pip install -e .`, this command may be safely ignored.
 If you did, follow these